fr4nk014/MISI-emu-autosplitter-thingy/README.md

 # MISI emu autosplitter thingy
 ### Autosplitter/autopauser for Monsters, Inc. Scare Island PS2 speedruns
+#### ✨ Features
-This console app will pause your LiveSplit timer when your game is either watching a pre-rendered cutscene or loading the next map.
+- Pauses your LiveSplit timer when watching a pre-rendered cutscene or loading the next map
+- A console that logs the game state and errors (with timestamps)
+#### 🚧 Planned
+- Autosplitting when getting medals

 # Version 1.0.0
 ### Notes